Down Syndrome - Medical Condition

 The most common type of Down syndrome is trisomy 21, which accounts for 95% of all cases.
 In this type of Down syndrome, abnormal cell division results in an extra chromosome 21 in each cell.
 Prior to or at conception, a pair of chromosomes 21 (in either the sperm or the egg) fails to separate.
 As the embryo develops, the extra chromosome is replicated in every cell of the body.
 At present, researchers are not sure what causes the presence of an extra chromosome 21.
 They do know that it can come from either the mother or the father.
 In a person with Down syndrome, each cell makes excess amounts of chemicals regulated by the chromosome 21 genes.
 This imbalance in part explains physical effects and biological changes noted in people with Down syndrome.

 Other less common forms of Down syndrome result from other processes occurring during cell division, which result in an extra partial chromosome.
-2% to 3% of people with Down syndrome have a type called translocation, and approximately 2% of people with Down syndrome have a type called mosaicism.
+2% to 3% of people with Down syndrome have a type called translocation, and a very small portion of people with Down syndrome have a type called mosaicism.